Ituri conflict: Lendu-Hema conflict

 Ethnic tension between the Lendu and Hema can be traced to the colonial period, when the area was part of the Belgian Congo.
 The Belgian colonial administrators favored the pastoralist Hema, resulting in education and wealth disparities between the two groups.
 This divergence continued into modern times.
 Despite this, the two peoples have largely lived together peacefully and extensively intermarried.
 While the southern Hema speak their own language, the northern Hema speak Lendu.

 The Hema and Lendu have longstanding grievances about land issues that had erupted into conflict on at least three previous occasions: 1972, 1985 and 1996.
 Much of the animosity revolves around the 1973 land use law, which allows people to buy land they do not inhabit and, if their ownership is not contested for two years, evict any residents from the land.
 Some wealthy Hema used this law to force Lendu off their land, leading to a growing sense of resentment.
+On January 19, 2001, armed Hema civilians reportedly massacred at least 200 Lendu in various quartiers (quarters) of Bunia.
+The victims, which included women and children, were killed with machetes, with some decapitated, and many bodies dumped into open pit latrines.

 Ugandan involvement

 The 1994 Rwandan genocide sent psychological shockwaves throughout the Great Lakes region.
 The murder of 800,000 people on the basis of ethnicity served to make people even more aware of their ethnic and linguistic affiliations.
 The subsequent influx of Hutu refugees into the region, which led to the First Congo War, served as further emphasis.
-However, it was not until the Second Congo War, which began in 1998, that the situation between the Hema and Lendu reached the level of regional conflict.
+During the Second Congo War, which began in 1998, the situation between the Hema and Lendu reached the level of regional conflict.

 Much of the northern DRC, including Orientale Province (of which Ituri is a part), was occupied by the invading Uganda People's Defense Force (UPDF) and the Ugandan-backed Kisangani faction of the rebel Rally for Congolese Democracy (RCD-K) under the leadership of Ernest Wamba dia Wamba.
 The widespread conflict was accompanied by an influx of assault rifles and other firearms.

+Ugandan forces were accused of stealing nine million dollars in gold from the province in 2003.

 Ituri conflict of 1999-2003

 UPDF splits off Ituri province (June 1999)

 In June 1999 James Kazini, the commander of UPDF forces in the DRC, over the protests of the RCD-K leadership created a new province, Ituri, out of eastern Orientale Province.
 He then named a Hema as governor.
 This apparently convinced the Lendu that Uganda and the RCD-K were backing the Hema against them, and violence erupted between the two groups, resulting in the Blukwa massacre in which more than 400 ethnic Hemas were massacred by Lendu militias.
 The UPDF did little to stop the fighting but did, in some cases, aid the Hema.
-However, even as the fighting intensified the UPDF continued to train both Hema and Lendu.
+Even as the fighting intensified the UPDF continued to train both Hema and Lendu.
 Reports indicate that Lendu trainees refused to join the RCD-K and instead set up ethnically-based militias.